 A number of alternative agriculture advocates claim soil nutrient levels are key drivers of weeds.
-However, there is exceptionally little research data to back up their claims, and, the conceptual models of how nutrient levels drive weed populations have not even been formulated, e.g., does the weed have a higher requirement for specific nutrients, or able to tolerate excess or deficient levels, what are the impacts on inter-species competition, is there an effect on seed quality, or germination, etc. However, a significant amount of research on the impact of nutrients on docks was undertaken by Dr James Humphreys in the Republic of Ireland (Humphreys, 1995; Humphreys et al., 1999).
+However, there is exceptionally little research data to back up their claims, and the conceptual models of how nutrient levels drive weed populations have not even been formulated (e.g. does the weed have a higher requirement for specific nutrients, or able to tolerate excess or deficient levels; what are the impacts on inter-species competition; is there an effect on seed quality, or germination, etc.?)
+However, a significant amount of research on the impact of nutrients on docks in pasture was undertaken by Dr James Humphreys in the Republic of Ireland (Humphreys, 1995; Humphreys et al., 1999).

-The research clearly showed that potassium (K) is a key driver of dock persistence because docks have a higher requirement for K than grass as it is used to drive the partitioning of carbohydrates between roots, leaves and flowers.
-Where soil K levels are at or below optimum, grass, with its highly competitive fibrous root system, will out-compete docks for K, thus inducing K deficiency in the docks stunting and making them less competitive.
-Once soil K levels are above optimum, docks have free access to the excess K, because grass does not have luxury K uptake, so it only takes up the amount of K it needs, so docks get all the excess K to themselves.
+The research clearly showed that potassium (K) is a key driver of dock persistence in pasture because docks have a higher requirement for K than other pasture species, as it is used to drive the partitioning of carbohydrates between roots, leaves and flowers.
+Where soil K levels are at or below optimum, grass will out-compete docks for K due to its highly competitive fibrous root system, thereby inducing K deficiency in the docks, stunting and making them less competitive.
+Once soil K levels are above optimum, docks have free access to the excess K, because grass only takes up the amount of K it needs, so docks obtain all the excess K for themselves.
 Therefore, the higher soil K levels are above optimum, the stronger and more persistent docks will become.
 Established docks are also highly competitive with pasture through shading from their leaves, thus reinforcing the effect of high K levels.

 The simple lesson from this is potassium levels must be kept at or below optimum.
-The standard cause of excess K levels on livestock farms is due to slurry and farm yard manure (FYM) application to the fields closest to the yard.
-It is essential that soil nutrient tests are regularly undertaken (every three to five years), the nutrient content of each batch of manure is tested, and manure only added where it will not bring any nutrient level above optimum, but particularly for nitrogen, phosphorous and potassium (NPK).
+The standard cause of excess K levels on livestock farms is due to slurry and farmyard manure application to the fields closest to animal housing.
+It is essential that soil nutrient tests are regularly undertaken (every three to five years), the nutrient content of each batch of manure is tested, and manure only added in quantities where it will not bring any nutrient level above the optimum, particularly for nitrogen, phosphorous and potassium (NPK).

 Humphreys also found a strong interaction between soil nitrogen (N) levels, defoliation frequency and dock populations.
-At defoliation frequencies less than four weeks higher N levels favours grass, at lower defoliation frequencies higher N favours docks.
-So rotational grazing and harvest of conserved feed, e.g., silage, should be focused on a return period of a month or less, especially during the main growing season, and nitrogen must never be over applied, e.g., it is best in multiple small applications than large single applications.
+At defoliation frequencies of less than four weeks, higher N levels favours grass, at defoliation frequencies more than four weeks, higher N favours docks.
+So rotational grazing and harvest of conserved feed, e.g. silage, should be focused on a return period of a month or less, especially during the main growing season, and nitrogen must never be over applied, e.g. it is best in multiple small applications than single large applications.

-2.5.
+3.5.
 Silage and grazing fields

 Fields that are predominantly used for silage often have high dock levels.
 The key reasons for this are not due to the return of large numbers of dock seeds in slurry to silage fields, as is commonly believed.
-This is because the first cut of silage typically occurs before seeds are set, so few seeds get into the main bulk of silage.
+This is because the first cut of silage occurs before seeds are set, so few seeds get into the main bulk of silage.
 Dock seeds are killed by the ensiling process due to low pH.
-Rumen digestion also kills a significant amount of seed, as does slurry.
+Rumen digestion also kills a significant amount of seed, as does sitting in slurry.
 So there are multiple reasons why slurry contains zero viable dock seeds.